Shore Scene with Boats,

 'I have known Sam Towers upwards of 60 years and so can speak with authority of his great ability as an artist.
 He was devoted to his art, and even in the summer holidays of his younger days, subjects for his brush were his first consideration.
 In many directions he was a student and a thinker, holding views and strong opinions of his own from which no argument would move him.
 While he had of necessity to sell the products of his brush, he was often loath to do so.
 I myself have thought had he been blessed with even a little more of a commercial mind and pushful nature, he could easily have reached an eminence in the world of art, even beyond that attained with the Royal Cambrian Academy, of which he was so worthy a member.
 For many, Sam Towers will live long in the treasured works that he leaves'.
 (6)

 The spreading of the railways, not only to the cities and holiday resorts of Britain but also out to the rural countryside, meant that places such as the Lake District and the wilds of Wales became popular destinations, particularly with Manchester and Liverpool artists who could now transport their materials more easily.
 (11) In 1881 The Cambrian Arts Academy was founded, mainly by English painters based in Conway, who wanted a centre of excellence for the arts in Wales that would be comparable to those in England and Scotland.
 Since Towers had already exhibited at The Royal Academy and had moved to Conway it is probable that he was involved with setting up what became the RCAA, The Royal Cambrian Academy of Art, alongside Henry Clarence Whaite who led the group.
-Founded in 1882 by Royal Charter, by command of Queen Victoria, its present patron is Charles, Prince of Wales.
+Founded in 1882 by Royal Charter, by command of Queen Victoria.
 (12)

 In Towers’s painting of Clovelly Harbour we view the scene from the position of the shore-line on the beach looking towards the moored fishing boats and the open sea beyond.
 The harbour wall cuts sharply across to the centre of the painting drawing the viewer across the composition to the sea beyond, so creating a sense of deep space in an otherwise shallow perspective.
 The dynamic shapes of the sails and masts create a rhythmical movement across the picture, taking the eye across, up and down as the ropes lead the viewer in and out, emphasising space and movement.
 The apparently abandoned boats are in a carefully contrived composition created by an obviously well trained eye and mind.
 (9)